-Parameter Description Broadcast wireless network 2.4 GHz If the switch is moved to the left, devices cannot connect to the router's WLAN.
+Parameter Description Broadcast wireless network 2.4 GHz / Broadcast wireless network 5 GHz If the switch is moved to the left, devices cannot connect to the router's WLAN.
 Upon that the router can connect to another access point as a wireless client.
 Connecting to network A method for connecting to another access point.